carado/pixeljoint-scraper/README.md

 ### Usage

-run `./get.sh` in a directory containing a file called `list`, containing the urls of pixeljoint artists, one per line, like so:
+run `./get.sh` in a directory containing a file called `list`, containing the urls of pixeljoint artists, one per line:

 ```
 https://pixeljoint.com/p/38285.htm